nlohmann/json/doc/mkdocs/docs/features/macros.md

 ## `NLOHMANN_DEFINE_TYPE_NON_INTRUSIVE_WITH_DEFAULT(type, member...)`

-This macro is similar to `NLOHMANN_DEFINE_TYPE_NON_INTRUSIVE` but will throw no exceptions.
-When converting JSON object to type object, if any field is missing in JSON object, it will use default value constructed by the type itself.
+This macro is similar to `NLOHMANN_DEFINE_TYPE_NON_INTRUSIVE`.
+It will not throw an exception in `from_json()` due to a missing value in the JSON, but can throw due to a mismatched type.
+In order to support that it requires that the type be default constructible.
+The `from_json()` function default constructs an object and uses its values as the defaults when calling the `value()` function.

 ## `NLOHMANN_JSON_SERIALIZE_ENUM(type, ...)`